giogina/SpectraMatcher/documentation/file_explorer.md

 #### Excitation vs. Emission

-Experimental files are interpreted as excitation or emission spectra based on their file names: Any file containing one of the sub-strings "DF\_", "fluor" or "emmi" is interpreted as an emission spectrum; all other data table files are interpreted as excitation spectra.
+Experimental files are interpreted as excitation or emission spectra based on their file names: Any file containing one of the sub-strings "DF\_", "fluor" or "emmi" is interpreted as an experimental emission (fluorescence) spectrum; all other well-formatted data table files are interpreted as experimental excitation spectra.

 ### Computed Spectra Files

-SpectraMatcher parses Gaussian 16 output files, and detects the following three types relevant for the rendering and analysis of vibronic spectra:
+SpectraMatcher parses and analyses Gaussian 16 output files, and detects the following three types relevant for the rendering and analysis of vibronic spectra:

 * ![Emission file icon](../resources/FC-down-2-16-red.png): Emission Franck-Condon / Herzberg-Teller computations
 * ![Excitation file icon](../resources/FC-up-2-16-green.png): Excitation Franck-Condon / Herzberg-Teller computations
 * ![Frequency file icon](../resources/file-freq-16-blue.png): Frequency & vibrational mode computations

+This automatic classification of Gaussian .log files makes batch import of computed spectra easy.

-Example Gaussian input (.gjf) and output (.log) files necessary for creating vibronic spectra of ovalene ($$C_{32}H_{14}$$, a polycyclic aromatic hydrocarbon) can be found [here](https://github.com/giogina/SpectraMatcher/tree/main/demo/ovalene.zip).
+Example Gaussian input (.gjf) and output (.log) files necessary for creating vibronic spectra of [ovalene](https://doi.org/10.1021/acs.jpclett.4c02494) ($$C_{32}H_{14}$$, a polycyclic aromatic hydrocarbon) can be found [here](https://github.com/giogina/SpectraMatcher/tree/main/demo/ovalene.zip).
 All screenshots and outputs presented in this manual have been produced using this demo data - you can use it to follow along and test the features.

 #### Frequency Files